 Larger organizations may host their own site, but smaller businesses tend to work with hosting organizations due to reliability, security, and overall lower cost than the equipment and maintenance needed for in-house web hosting.

 Web hosting services are often purchased on a month to month basis like a subscription.
 As time goes on, businesses can grow, having access to web hosting credentials is vital because needs change.
 A business needs to be able to access and make changes, such as level of bandwidth, storage, or in some instances, settings for email.

 CMS Platform – Many businesses use a Content Management System (CMS platform) to support the creation and modification of their website.
-WordPress, the most popular of CMS platforms, accounts for 25% of the world’s websites.
+WordPress still tops the list for the most popular of CMS platforms.

 Digital credentials for a CMS or other web development platform are imperative because regular management and updates are necessary.
 If your website is going to be used as an extension of a sales force, as a marketing tool or for lead generation, it should be actively updated.
 Sites are not meant to be just digital business cards, and they shouldn’t be set up and forgotten.

 A well-designed digital marketing strategy will almost always include a social media presence.
 Outside of your website, social media accounts like Facebook, LinkedIn, and Twitter are excellent ways to grow your brand, distribute content, and have interactions with prospects and customers.